CleasbyCode/jzp/README.md

 $

 ```
+First Linux option.
 To get access to and extract your embedded data file(s) using Linux, just rename the *.jpg* file extension
 to *.zip*, and then from the Linux desktop, click the file icon to open & extract the ZIP contents.

 Second Linux option.
 From the terminal, use the following commands: